Table of Contents

 Von Willebrand disease is named after the Finnish physician, Erik von Willebrand.
 He examined a family that was living on the Aaland islands in the Baltic sea that suffered from severe bleeding.
 He jokingly called the island “Nose Bleed Island”.

 He summarised the conclusions of his examination, creating a new clinical picture and calling it “pseudohemophilia”, separating it from the clinical picture of a haemophilia.
 As time went by, this condition became known as “von Willebrand disease”.

 The von Willebrand disease (vWD) is the most commonly inherited disorder of hemostasis and has a relatively high prevalence (1 : 100).
 Men and women are equally affected.
-The disease is caused by qualitative or quantitative deficiency in the von Willebrand factor with various forms of clinical manifestation.
-In order to understand the concept of this hemorrhagic diathesis you should get to know the function of von Willebrand factor better.
+The disease is caused by a qualitative or quantitative deficiency in the von Willebrand factor with various forms of clinical manifestation.
+In order to understand the concept of this hemorrhagic diathesis, you should get to know the function of von Willebrand factor better.

 Pathophysiology of von Willebrand Disease

-The von Willebrand factor (vWF) is a glycoprotein that is produced in the endothelium and megacaryocytes and is located in the so-called Weibel-Palade-bodies as a multimer.
+The von Willebrand factor (vWF) is a glycoprotein that is produced in the endothelium and megakaryocytes and is located in the so-called Weibel-Palade-bodies as a multimer.
 It is involved in various processes of hemostasis:

 As a result of the adhesion to the platelets the vWF activates platelet functions that result in platelet aggregation.

 The vWF forms a complex with clotting factor VIII in order to prevent its proteolytic degradation.
 This extends factor VIII’s half-time greatly and preserves its functions.

-- The vWF is also an acute-phase protein that is synthesised and secreted increasingly in the course of inflammatory processes.
+The vWF is also an acute-phase protein that is synthesized and secreted increasingly in the course of inflammatory processes.
 It forms spontaneously into multimers in the plasma.
 Those multimers are proteolytically degraded by the protease ADAMTS13 that plays an important role in thrombotic microangiopathy and the hemolytic-uremic syndrome among others.

 Etiology of von Willebrand Disease